Charles Delevingne: Family

-Delevingne is married to Pandora Anne Stevens (born 1959), daughter of Sir Jocelyn Edward Greville Stevens and his wife, Jane Armyne Sheffield of the Sheffield baronets.
+Delevingne is married to Pandora Anne Stevens, daughter of Sir Jocelyn Edward Greville Stevens and his wife, Jane Armyne Sheffield of the Sheffield baronets.
 Pandora is a personal shopper for Selfridges.
 They have three daughters, Chloe, Poppy and Cara.
 He also has an older son, Alexander, from a previous relationship.
 Delevingne's paternal aunt, Doris Delevingne, was the first wife of Valentine, Viscount Castlerosse.